archf/firetables/README.md

 # Architecture

 `nftables.conf` is invoked and loads nftables firewall tables according to include directives.
 This way you can pick the exact bulding blocks you need and/or renumber the nftables rules to suit your needs and increase performance.

-Each loaded blocks make use of built-in nftables constructs that can be enriched with detected OS network configuration and variables declared in `firetables.conf`
+Each loaded blocks make use of built-in nftables constructs that can be enriched with detected OS network configuration and variables declared in `nftables.conf`

-On the long term, I we would only need to edit the `nftables.conf` file.

 ## Project structure